Welcome to BAT Theatre!

 April 10 thru May 3, 2026

 Order TICKETS online or email BAT with your ticket request HERE, or CALL AND LEAVE A MESSAGE at BAT: 206-242-5180.
-(If ticket prices are a barrier, please contact us at info@BATtheatre.org.
+(If ticket prices are a barrier, please get in touch with us at info@BATtheatre.org.
 Free/reduced access supported by 4Culture’s Public Free Access program.)

 When contented housewife Edith accidentally wanders into a suffragette meeting, she has no plans for revolution.
 But the women there will change her life forever.
 The harsh treatment of the protesters draws Edith toward the movement’s radical center.
 Where does she draw the line in the fight for equality?
 An unsentimental and sharp-witted homage to the suffragettes.
 “Deeds, not words.”